2-8-0T locomotive 5224

 as the trailer negotiated the turn in to the car park.

-pole was not ideally situated.
-To make matters worse the trailer
+not ideally situated and to make matters worse the trailer grounded

-grounded on the entrance floor but eventually it was cleared
+on the entrance floor but eventually it was cleared and the traffic

 The police escort signed